vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_Reshard/vtctldclient_Reshard_cancel.md

 ### Options

 ```
   -h, --help        help for cancel
+      --keep-data   Keep the partially copied table data from the Reshard workflow in the target shards.
 ```

 ### Options inherited from parent commands